jlesner/jlesner.github.io/_pages/projects.md

       </div>
       <p>
       <!-- The pilot study is complete.  -->
-      We are deciding on a full study for publication under the guidance of <a href="https://ml.ucsb.edu/people/faculty/misha-sra" target="_blank">Dr. Misha Sra</a>.
+      Deciding on a full study for publication with <a href="https://ml.ucsb.edu/people/faculty/misha-sra" target="_blank">Dr. Misha Sra</a>.
       </p>
     </div>
   </div>